yashaka/selene/docs/faq/iframes-howto.md

     with iframe.get(query._frame_context):

+        browser.all('strong').should(have.size(1))
         browser.element('.textarea').should(
             have.js_property('innerHTML').value(
                 '<p><strong>Hello, world!</strong></p>'
             )
         )
     ```

+!!! warning

+    Take into account, that because we break previously groupped actions into separate methods, the performance might decrease same way as it was with a "search context" style, as we have to switch to the frame context and back for each method call.

 See a more detailed explanation and examples on [the feature reference][selene.core.query._frame_context].